‘Kind’ actor died on Singapore Airlines flight on ‘last big holiday’ with wife

 Father-of-two Geoffrey Kitchen has been named as the 73-year-old Briton who died on board the Boeing 777-300ER plane, which was forced to make an emergency landing in Bangkok en route to Singapore from London on Tuesday.

-A spokesman for Bangkok’s Suvarnabhumi Airport said a British man suffered a suspected heart attack on the aircraft.
-It was carrying 211 passengers - including 47 from the UK - and 18 crew, while seven people are fighting for their lives in hospital and dozens more are injured.
+A spokesperson for Bangkok’s Suvarnabhumi airport said a British man suffered a suspected heart attack on the aircraft.
+It was carrying 211 passengers – including 47 from the UK – and 18 crew.
+Seven people are in a critical condition in hospital and dozens more are injured.

 Singapore Airlines said the flight encountered “sudden extreme turbulence” over Myanmar’s Irrawaddy Basin at 37,000 feet about 10 hours after departure and the pilot declared a medical emergency, with flight tracking data showing the plane plummeted 6,000 feet in minutes.

-Stephen Kitchen, Mr Kitchen’s first cousin, said the 73-year-old and his wife, Linda, had been looking forward to their six-week holiday together.
+Stephen Kitchen, Kitchen’s first cousin, said he and his wife, Linda, had been looking forward to their six-week holiday together.

 Speaking from his home in Chepstow, he told The Independent: “We were a bit shocked, I still am.
 I’m trying to touch base with Linda.
 I sent a message.